 We all know that we are supposed to keep our dogs fit for breeding but what exactly does that mean?
 How do we know whether they are at the perfect breeding weight?
 What exercises should we be doing with our dogs before breeding, during pregnancy, while raising the puppies, and during recovery from a litter?
 What we can tell you is that taking your dog for a walk is not enough!

 Fit to Be Tied is the brainchild of Chris Zink DVM PhD DACVP DACVSMR CCRT CVSMT CVA, one of the world’s leading sports medicine veterinarians, and Gayle Watkins PhD, longtime breeder and two-time AKC Breeder of the Year.
 Chris and Gayle teamed up to bring cutting-edge science and their decades of experience to dog breeders in an easy-to-understand physical conditioning program for breeding dogs.

-Fit to Be Tied is a 15-week, online, self-guided course that:
+Fit to Be Tied is a 16-week, online, self-paced course that:

 - Teaches you how to accurately assess your dog’s fitness so you can tailor an exercise program specifically for your dog